DariusNetX/BagBrain-Dashboard/replit.md

-✓ Implemented immediate audio trigger on test completion through user interaction ✓ Moved leaderboard button above character image and centered it on Results page ✓ Removed leaderboard button from bottom navigation to reduce button clutter
+✓ Implemented immediate audio trigger on test completion through user interaction ✓ Moved leaderboard button above character image and centered it on Results page ✓ Removed leaderboard button from bottom navigation to reduce button clutter ✓ Reduced glow effect intensity by 50% across all text elements for more subtle appearance ✓ Updated text-shadow values from 3px/6px to 1.5px/3px for refined visual styling